MarkJohnstoneGitHub/VBA-IDictionary/README.md

 -The compareMethod specifies how string keys are handled either case sensitive or ignore case.

 -The encodingMethod is only applicable to the DictionaryKeyValuePairs for improved performance for case sensitive string keys, and  the option TextEncodingMethod.temAscii should only be used where string keys are ASCII compatible.

-According to the compiler constants and/or the IDictionary implemententation requested an available implementation is returned.
-I.e. If the Scripting.Dictionary is requested and not available a DictionaryKeyValuePair will be returned.

 Examples: